 Jason Beitchman publishes article on Hryniak v.
 Maudlin, 2014 SCC 7, “Summary Judgment Update: Supreme Court Signals Culture Shift to Greater Access to Justice”, April 2014

-The Ontario Municipal Board issues decision in a motion successfully argued by Shane Rayman on the issue of consolidating claims by related owners:
+The Local Planning Appeal Tribunal issues decision in a motion successfully argued by Shane Rayman on the issue of consolidating claims by related owners:

 Shane Rayman presents to the Alberta Expropriation Association on the decision of Antrim Truck Centre v.
 Ministry of Transportation for Ontario: